 In addition, you can see other posts I’ve done on the blog, such as this one about all kinds of Roman shades and some great ideas to dress them up.

-So, one way to create the Kelly Wearstler design is with tape as Kristi from Addicted to Decorating Did.
+So, one way to create the Kelly Wearstler design is with tape, as Kristi from Addicted to Decorating did.

 Another way would be to paint the design on.
 That would require a stencil and a tremendous amount of patience.
-But, it could be done.
+But, it could be done. (not by me, but someone. haha)

-But, I want to talk about another favorite way to make budget window treatments look amazing.
+Okay, I want to talk about another favorite way to make budget window treatments look amazing.

 This idea is also my favorite remedy if your drapes are too short.

-tsk, tsk… 84″ is so 1992.
+Tsk, tsk… 84″ is so 1992.
 We no longer do 84″ curtains unless the ceiling height is only 7 feet or so.
 84″ is too short for an 8-foot ceiling.
 The only choice is to mount the curtain rod on the window frame. (casing) These days, we are mounting the drapes much higher.

 The solution is to add a deep hem.
 We can also add a border to the front, but that isn’t essential.
 The fabric looks like it has a slight pattern because the ikat is showing through.
 I did that so that the folds would still show.
 But, usually, we do a solid pattern.